LearnLanguageswith Us!Start Learning!

 The goal of repeating and reviewing is to move bits and pieces of the language from your short-term memory to your long-term memory.
 This process is called rote learning and it is ideal for memorizing vocabulary and some grammatical concepts, such as noun gender.
 But before you lock yourself away to review, here are a few strategies to review most efficiently:

-If this sounds like too much effort for you to maintain on your own, Transparent Language Online’s Learned Words and Phrases refresh system is programmed to help you review the right material at the right time.
+If this sounds like too much effort for you to maintain on your own, Transparent Language Online’s Learned Vocab refresh system is programmed to help you review the right material at the right time.
 Sign up for the free 14-day trial and see how much you remember at the end!